 For optimal preparation for any tours I recommend the workouts on my Youtube channel:

-The best time for the Glocknerrunde is from July to September.
-Especially in July, however, there can still be fields of old snow.
+The best time for the Glockner tour is from July to September.
+Especially in July, however, there can still be old snow fields.

-It is also important to point out that weather conditions at this altitude can often be extreme.
-Be it because of cold and wind or because of the strong sunlight.
-I therefore recommend you to bring appropriate clothing, suitable footwear and sunscreen.
+It should also be emphasised that the weather conditions at this altitude can often be extreme.
+Be it because of the cold and wind or because of the strong sunlight.
+I therefore recommend that you bring appropriate clothing, suitable footwear and sun cream.

-Windchill: Windchill describes the feeling of coldness caused by wind.
+Wind chill: Wind chill describes the feeling of cold caused by the wind.
 The higher the wind speed and the lower the air temperature, the greater the feeling of cold.

-Old snowfields: It is a peculiarity of the spring season that trails at altitude are often still peppered with steep snowfields.
-Basically, alarm bells should ring before entering a snow or firn field.
-A hiking trail that ends in a steep old snow field can be reason enough to abort a tour.
-If you still want to continue on the trail, you should at least have internalized a few safety recommendations.
-To cross a snowfield, at least the upper ten centimeters of the snow cover should be softened so that you can really set footsteps.
-Furthermore, good mountaineering boots with dumplings (spikes) or, even better, crampons are a prerequisite!
+Old snowfields: It is a peculiarity of the spring season that the hiking trails at high altitude are often still dotted with steep snowfields.
+Alarm bells should always ring before entering a snow or firn field.
+A hiking trail that leads into a steep field of old snow can be reason enough to cancel a tour.
+If you want to continue anyway, you should at least have internalised a few safety recommendations.
+To cross a snow field, at least the top ten centimetres of the snow cover should be softened so that you can actually set footsteps.
+Good mountain boots with spikes or, even better, crampons are also a prerequisite!

-Safety note: Less experienced mountain hikers should walk the Glocknerrunde in the company of a mountain guide.
-Until summer (July!), crossing hard fields of old snow, especially in steep gullies, can be a great danger.
-Crampons or Grödel should be in this time absolutely with in the backpack!
+Safety advice: Inexperienced mountain hikers should walk the Glockner circuit accompanied by a mountain guide.
+Until summer (July!), crossing hard old snow fields, especially in steep gullies, can be a great danger.
+Crampons or grödel should always be in your rucksack during this time!

-Surefootedness: The daily stages of the Glockner circuit lead on existing paths and climbs, however, in places up to high alpine terrain.
-In addition to good equipment and close observation of the weather situation, alpine experience, fitness and surefootedness are basic requirements for an enjoyable and safe Glockner circuit.
-The daily stages include altitude differences of up to 3,000 meters (ascent and descent) and walking times of up to 8 hours.
+Sure-footedness: The daily stages of the Glockner Tour lead along existing paths and climbs, however, in places up to high alpine terrain.
+In addition to good equipment and close observation of the weather situation, alpine experience, fitness and surefootedness are basic requirements for an enjoyable and safe tour of the Glockner.
+The daily stages involve differences in altitude of up to 3,000 metres (ascent and descent) and walking times of up to 8 hours.

 Water: There is always water along the way.
 Either at wells, streams or huts.
 A water filter I would recommend as always.